sriyogesh94/dcos-docs/1.9/deploying-jobs/quickstart.md

 * **Starting Deadline** - This is the time, in seconds, to start the job if it misses scheduled time for any reason.
 Missed jobs executions will be counted as failed ones.

 ### **Docker Container** Tab
-* **Image** - Enter the the Docker image you will use to specify the action of your job, if you are using one.
+* **Image** - Enter the Docker image you will use to specify the action of your job, if you are using one.

 ### **Labels**
 **Label Name** and **Label Value** - Attach metadata to your jobs so you can filter them.
 [Learn more about labels](/docs/1.9/tutorials/task-labels/).